Higher education in Saudi Arabia: Higher education for women in Saudi Arabia

 In 1976 the Higher Education Center for Women and several colleges of medicine and pharmacology for female students were established.
 In the late 1970s, the Saudi government offered more seats for Saudi female students to apply for higher education as a way of helping women achieve more at that time.
 According to the World Bank report, the number of Saudi female students in higher education outnumbered neighboring countries like Jordan, Tunisia, West Bank, and Gaza City.

 More than 60% of Saudi university graduates are women.
 In Saudi Arabia, most women work in the educational sector, and there are thousands of Saudi women holding PhDs.
 In 2008, the first batch of Saudi women graduated from the Faculty of Law.
 In October 2013, four women were awarded legal licenses to practice law in courts.

 In 2009, Nourah bint Abdullah Al-Fayz became the first female minister.
 Nourah is a former teacher who studied in the United States and was appointed as Deputy Minister of the Ministry of Education.
 Princess Nora University is the first college for women in Saudi Arabia and the largest globally, with 32 campuses around Riyadh city.
 In July 2020, Lilac AlSafadi was appointed as president of the Electronic University, making her the first female president of a Saudi university that includes both male and female students.

 Studying abroad

-The Ministry of Education provides its contributions to prepare and help Human Resources efficiently, to become a strong competitor on a local and global level, thus providing both governmental and private Saudi universities with qualified personnel.
+The Ministry of Education provides its contributions to prepare and help Human Resources efficiently, to become a competitor on a local and global level, thus providing both governmental and private Saudi universities with qualified personnel.

-In 2005, King Abdullah bin Abdulaziz established the King Abdullah Scholarship Program, sending Saudi youth abroad with full-ride scholarships to pursue higher education.
-A large portion of students involved in this program have gone to American universities, spurred by the 2006 agreement between King Abdullah and U.S. President George W. Bush which quintupled the amount of Saudis studying in the U.S.
+In 2005, King Abdullah bin Abdulaziz established the King Abdullah Scholarship Program (KASP), sending Saudi youth abroad with full-ride scholarships to pursue higher education.
+A large portion of students involved in this program have gone to American universities, spurred by the 2006 agreement between King Abdullah and U.S. President George W. Bush which quintupled the amount of Saudis studying in the U.S. In 2017, the number of Saudi students studying abroad made up 5% of the total tertiary students.
+That number dropped after the KASP was scaled back so that there was a 39% decreased in enrollments abroad by 2019.